wxcuop/pyfixmsg_plus/pyfixmsg_plus/fixengine/README.md

 ## Logon (35=A)

 The logon process is initiated by the `LogonHandler` class, which creates and sends a logon message.
 The `logon` method in `FixEngine` handles the logon sequence:
-- Creates a logon message using `FixMessageFactory`.
+- Creates a logon message using `fixmsg` factory function.
 - Sets the appropriate sender, target, and sequence number.
 - Sends the logon message and starts the heartbeat.